 Are there any restrictions on public transit?

 There are no restrictions on the number of people who can take public transport, the MTR, or taxis.
 Public transport is also not covered by the vaccine pass scheme.
-The wait times on MTR trains will return to pre-fifth wave levels starting April 19, along with the services of the light rail and MTR buses.
+The wait times on MTR trains have returned to pre-fifth wave levels, along with the services of the light rail and MTR buses.

 Franchised bus companies — including Kowloon Motor Bus Company (KMB), New World First Bus and Citybus, Long Win Bus, and New Lantao Bus — have resumed the services of primary and supplementary service routes (recreational routes that only operate during weekends and overnight bus services).